ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 * Directory labels are ignored.
 * No passwords.
 XFCBs will be erased, renamed, etc., along with their file(s) but are otherwise ignored.
 * No date and time stamps.
 SFCBs are initialised to zero when a file is created, but are otherwise ignored.
-* The archive file attribute is ignored, i.e. it is unaffected by all routines except [DOS SET ATTRIBUTES](#dos-set-attr).
+* The archive file attribute is ignored, ie. it is unaffected by all routines except [DOS SET ATTRIBUTES](#dos-set-attr).

 ## File model

 A file is an array of bytes which may be of any length from 0 to 8 megabytes.
 Associated with each open file is a 24 bit file pointer.
 The file pointer is the address of the next byte to be written or read.
 The file pointer is automatically advanced after each read or write operation, however, the user may set it to any value required for random access.

 The end of file position (***EOF***) is the lowest byte position that is greater than all written byte positions.
-Files without headers can only record their EOF position to the start of the next 128 byte record, i.e. ceiling(EOF/128).
+Files without headers can only record their EOF position to the start of the next 128 byte record, ie. ceiling(EOF/128).
 Files with headers have their EOF position recorded exactly.

 Writing a byte after the EOF position will extend the file and advance the EOF position.